Paul LePage: Tenure

-2022 election

-LePage unsuccessfully ran for a third non-consecutive term in 2022.
-LePage had previously indicated his interest in the 2022 election based on whether Governor Janet Mills could implement Maine's Medicaid expansion referendum in what he believes to be a sustainable way.
-On July 5, 2021, he officially announced his candidacy for governor.
-He was later endorsed by Maine's Republican U.S. Senator, Susan Collins.
-LePage faced no primary opposition, and was the Republican nominee to run against Mills in the November general election.

-Political positions

 Abortion

 LePage opposes abortion.
 He has appeared at the annual anti-abortion Hands Around the Capitol rally at the Maine State House, first doing so at the 2011 event.

 Campaign financing

 LePage is opposed to the Maine Clean Elections Act, which provides funding for publicly-financed campaigns in Maine without prohibiting private campaign contributions.
 He proposed eliminating all funding for the act in his 2014–2015 biennial budget and stated his opposition to a proposal to reform the act by increasing the amount of money that would be distributed.
 He has called such aid "welfare for politicians" and a "scam," saying that "Our democracy is being corrupted by the role of big money in politics."

 Capital punishment

 LePage supports the death penalty in cases of the murder of a baby.
 He stated this view regarding the case of Ethan Henderson, a 10-week-old baby who was allegedly killed by his father.
 He also has expressed support for giving the death penalty to drug dealers whose drugs cause a fatal overdose.
 Maine abolished the death penalty in 1887.